junxit/us-congress-bills-114/metadata.md

 - 2016-09-20 — Placed on the House Calendar, Calendar No. 145.
 - 2016-09-20 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 114-772.
 - 2016-09-20 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 114-772.
+- 2016-09-26 — Considered under suspension of the rules. (consideration: CR H5886-5887)
+- 2016-09-26 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5873.
+- 2016-09-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-09-26 — Mr. Davis, Rodney moved to suspend the rules and pass the bill.
+- 2016-09-26 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5886)
+- 2016-09-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H5886)